massimocaprinali/cloud-foundry-public/dotnet-runtimeVersions.md

 ## Supported versions
 {: #supported_versions}

 This buildpack supports the following versions, those marked as deprecated will be removed in a future buildpack release.
-See [Microsoft's support statement for LTS and Current releases](https://www.microsoft.com/net/core/support){: external}.
+See [Microsoft's .NET Support Policy](https://dotnet.microsoft.com/platform/support/policy/){: external}.

 ### .NET SDK version